 Mukilteo is the home to the historic 1906 Mukilteo Light Station, located within Lighthouse Park which offers an accessible beach, picnic area and boat launch.
 The Light Station is available for touring and special events.
 For more information on the facility contact the Mukilteo Historical Society or visit their website.
 The city is also a regional transportation hub for the State Ferry System that connects Mukilteo to Clinton on Whidbey Island.

 Today the city’s population has grown to 21,240 (April 2017, Source: Washington State Office of Financial Management) and its diverse, multi-cultural residents continue to share a great sense of pride, history and tradition of community involvement.
 Mukilteo amenities include quaint shopping areas, restaurants, financial institutions and several parks and open spaces for recreational opportunities.
 The city is also a neighbor to the Boeing Company, Paine Field Regional Airport and other major employers along a technology corridor that reaches from northern King County through Mukilteo.
-Click this link: 2017 Mukilteo Demographics for additional demographic information.
+To learn more about Mukilteo’s demographics, this resource 2017 Mukilteo Demographics is very informative.

 Whether a “good camping ground” or a place to call home, Mukilteo affords its citizens the opportunity to live, work and play in a beautiful community of the Pacific Northwest.